Child Care Reporting--Child has an IEP or IFSP

 To indicate whether or not a child meets the description of children with exceptional needs, follow the steps below:

-- For agencies who submit an electronic file, you must answer either "Y" (child meets the description above) or "N" (the child does not meet the description above) in the file for each child.
+- For agencies using the CDD-801A Electronic File Transfer function, answer either "Y" (child meets the description above) or "N" (the child does not meet the description above) in the file for each child.

-- For agencies using Web input/edit, check the box for "Child has IEP" to indicate this child meets the description above.
-Do not check the box if there is no IEP on file for the child.
+- For agencies using the CDD-801A Input/Edit function, check the box for "Child has IEP" to indicate the child meets the description above.
+Do not check the box if there is no IEP or IFSP on file for the child.

 Note: The "Child has IEP" question also allows agencies to report children who exceed the upper-age limit of 12 years old for the following programs: C2AP, C3AP, CAPP, CCTR, CFCC, CMIG, and CMAP.
-Having an IEP does not override the age limits for children receiving services in the CSPP program nor will it allow agencies to report children receiving services in a licensed center-based setting in the CCTR program when they are only age-eligible for the CSPP program.
+There is no override of the age limits for children receiving services in CSPP.

 Error Messages and Solutions

-Confirm that you have entered "Y" or "N" in the transfer file or selected "Yes" or "No" from the dropdown list on the 801A or 801B Web input screen.
+Solution: Confirm that "Y" or "N" is indicated in the electronic file; confirm that "Yes" or "No" is selected from the dropdown list.

-The information in the transfer file for the "Child has IEP" is not acceptable.
+Problem: The information in the electronic file for the Child’s IEP is not acceptable.

-Confirm that you have entered "Y” or “N" in the transfer file.
+Solution: Confirm that “Y” or “N” is indicated in the electronic file.

-The family file will contain a copy of an active IEP.
+The family file will contain a copy of an active IEP or IFSP.

-What if the family files does not contain an active IEP?
+- What if the family files does not contain an active IEP or IFSP?

-If there is no active IEP in the family's file, then you would answer "No" to this question.
-Only answer "Yes" if the child has an active IEP on file with the agency.
+If there is no active IEP or IFSP in the family's file, answer "No" to this question.
+Only answer "Yes" if the child has an active IEP or IFSP on file with the agency.